groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/developer-guide/advanced-usage/loading/load-password-protected-document.md

 productName: GroupDocs.Viewer for Java
 hideChildren: False
 ---

+The encryption is used to protect data and allow only authorized persons to open the file.
+When a file is encrypted, the passwords must be specified to open the file.
 [GroupDocs.Viewer](https://products.groupdocs.com/viewer) supports rendering documents that are protected with a password.
+To learn how to check if the file is encrypted please refer to [How to check if file is encrypted]({{< ref "how-to-check-if-file-is-encrypted.md" >}}) documentation article.

 The following are the steps to render password-protected documents.